Floquet$-$Bloch analysis of wave propagation with time-periodic coefficients: Problem formulation

 We complete the acoustic wave equation with time-dependent coefficients \eqref{eq:time-varying-acoustic}, by one of the boundary conditions \eqref{eq:Absorbing}/\eqref{eq:Neumann} to a well-posed evolution problem by imposing initial values, namely The resulting initial value problem is well-posed and stable for sufficiently regular initial values $(u_0,v_0)\in H^1(D)^2$ and can be analyzed with techniques based on semigroup theory, which has been conducted in \cite{K73}.
-Here, $H^1(D)$ denotes the usual Sobolev space of square-integrable functions whose weak derivative is square integrable in $D$.
+Here, $H^1(D)$ denotes the usual Sobolev space of square-integrable functions whose weak \JN{derivatives are} square-integrable in $D$.